 Anyway what we have with "Just in Time for Christmas" is in essence a play on the "What If" set up as Lindsay is transported in to the future and gets to see how her life plays out if she turns down Jason and takes the job in Yale, becoming a published author in the process.
 Having told you all that what I am not going to do is to go in to anymore detail for the simple reason in this sort of movie with the familiar "What If", "Look into the future" set up the detail is part of what makes the movie interesting.
 What I will say is that the detail is good and even if you recognize the familiar set up you will find yourself drawn in by the details.

-What you also find yourself drawn in by is the likeability of Eloise Mumford who as Lindsay has the girl next door thing going on so well that for any bloke who watches this she is appealing.
-She is also a good actress because far too often these movies are spoiled by over the top performances and she doesn't do that at all.
+What you also find yourself drawn in by is the likeability of Eloise Mumford who as Lindsay has the girl next door thing going on so well that she is very appealing.
+She is also a good actress because far too often these movies are ruined by over the top performances and she doesn't do that at all.
 What this movie also does is capitalize on its supporting cast and when you have a movie which takes you in to the future who better than Doc Brown, I mean Christopher Lloyd, to be there waiting for you.
 The thing is that "Just in Time for Christmas" doesn't do anything tacky with this it just makes you smile.
 It is the same with William Shatner's performance, just because of who he is and what he was in gives "Just in Time for Christmas" that extra smile element.